 Development on the HANDi Hand began in the summer of 2014 as the need for an inexpensive and sensorized multi-articulated hand became apparent in the BLINC Lab.
-Originally conceived as a hand to use with the Bento Arm the HANDi Hand has since evolved into its own full blown project.
+Originally conceived as a hand to use with the Bento Arm the HANDi Hand has since evolved into its own full-blown project.
 The original inspiration for the finger mechanism came from the inMoov hand, but the design has substantially deviated and improved through the process of developing two functional prototypes.
-This summer we will be building our 3rd prototype in which we will be evaluating an alternate finger drive mechanism.
+In the summer of 2017, we built our 3rd prototype in which we implemented an alternate finger drive mechanism using zip-ties.

 The HANDi Hand can be controlled using any microcontroller board that has PWM outputs in the 0-5V range such as the Arduino microcontroller development board.
-For our initial testing we have been using an Arduno Mega controller and custom softwares that include mapping functionality to allow for control interfaces such as joysticks or muscle signals to be easily mapped to the finger movements of the hand.
-In the future we would like to develop a fully integrated palm controller.
+For our initial testing, we have been using an Arduino Mega controller and custom softwares that include mapping functionality to allow for control interfaces such as joysticks or muscle signals to be easily mapped to the finger movements of the hand.
+In the future, we would like to develop a fully integrated palm controller.

 For more information about the software and arms that are compatible with the HANDi Hand please see our BLINCdev development guide.